 - Smoking is the leading cause of premature, preventable death in this country.

-- According to the Center for Disease Control(CDC), cigarette smoking is responsible for 443,000 deaths annually.
+- According to the CDC, cigarette smoking is responsible for 443,000 deaths annually.

 - An estimated 49,000 deaths are the result of secondhand smoke exposure.